FlaxEngine/FlaxDocs/manual/terrain/tutorials/terrain-from-code.md

 ## 4. Test it in Play Mode

 Press **Play** button on the toolbar or hit *F5* key and see the results.
 Terrain should quickly generate in a background.
-The following example uses *virtual* textures for terrain heightmap and splatmaps storage so it uses any I/O and terrain data will be stored in memory only.
+The following example uses *virtual* textures for terrain heightmap and splatmaps storage which means no I/O use.
+Virtual terrain data is stored in memory only.
 You can use it in your games that need to generate a terrain at runtime or in the editor.

 ![Terrain From Code Results](media/generated-terrain.png)